What do Disney, Buzzfeed, Z Gallerie, Whiz Kids, and National Geographic all have in common?

 It’s important not to create quizzes that are too complicated, mainly because users will share their results (and your quiz) if they are proud of their score.

-The Psychology Behind Why Our Brain Love Quizzes
+The Psychology of Why Our Brains Love Quizzes

 The unseen reasons quizzes work so well when it comes to virality and engagement can be found in the psyche of the human mind.
 So what is it about quizzes that are so irresistible to us?